AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/oracle-netsuite-activities.md

 | --- | --- |
 | `Once` | 1 |

-While retrieving data the [!DNL Oracle NetSuite] responds with the last modified / created date as a date format instead of a timestamp.
-Hence, the scheduling is limited to 1 day.
+While retrieving data, the [!DNL Oracle NetSuite] responds with the last modified or created date as a date format instead of a timestamp.
+Hence, the scheduling is limited to one day.

 Once your have provided the values for your schedule, select **[!UICONTROL Next]**.